 Outcomes from a traffic management risk assessment shall be integrated within the project risk register and appropriate safe work method statements along with other applicable documentation.
 All heavy equipment operators shall be ticketed for the particular machine they will be required to operate on site.

-Site vehicles will be minimised on site with the use of crew buses to transport construction workers to and from the work fronts.
-Shuttle bus pick up/drop off will be at workers accommodation (e.g caravan park or motel) to and from the work fronts.
-This arrangement will be reviewed and amended in accordance with project resourcing requirements.
+Site vehicles will be minimised on site with the use of crew buses to transport crews to and from the work fronts.
+Shuttle bus pick up/drop off will be at workers accommodation (Tumbarumba Caravan Park) to and from the work fronts.